qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 # I. Notes

+- **iTunes 12.6.5 only works on Windows**.
+Apple killed iTunes 12.6.5 on macOS.
+Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.

-- The Guide seems complicated, but you only need to do Step 1, 2, and 3 for the first time (There are 5 steps in total).
+- The Guide seems complicated, but it's very easy to follow, and you only need to do Step 1, 2, and 3 for the first time (There are 5 steps in total).

 - Jailbreak is **NOT** needed.
 Since the iPA comes directly from iTunes, it's encrypted and can be installed without Sideload.
 The IPA is 100% legit!